Customize Your Anthology’s CSS

 LEMDO site regions.

-Overriding highlight colours, fonts, and typography can be done using the CSS variables, allowing for a change done once to appear everywhere the variable is applied, but it is not a requirement.
+Overriding highlight colours, fonts, and typography can be done using the SCSS variables, allowing for a change done once in the .scss file to appear everywhere the variable is applied, but it is not a requirement.
 Sometimes it will be more efficient to use an inspector to locate the element that you wish to change and add that element directly to your site’s .scss file in order to make the change.

 Example: Font-Style Changes